fcassirer/lastpassExport/README.md

 $ sed -e 's/\\\\n/\\n/g' bitwarden-export.json >bitwarden-export-with-newlines.json
 ``

 This will replace the `\\n`'s with a non-escaped `\n` which bitwarden will then properly import when reading its own json export format.
+The script will also map many of the LastPass 'secureNote' type records into a Bitwarden identity entry.
+Any common fields are mapped (as best as I was able to), fields that have no native Bitwarden match are automatically converted to custom text fields.
+To get the most recent field mapping list, look at the `lpmap_identity{}` and `lpmap_card{}` hashes in `lpe.py`

-- Then purge your bitwarden vault, reload the bitwarden page (it doesn't always refresh properly, another bitwarden bug), followed by an import of the bitwarden-export-with-newlines.json file.
+- Purge your bitwarden vault, reload the bitwarden page (it doesn't always refresh properly, another bitwarden bug), followed by an import of the bitwarden-export-with-newlines.json file.
 This appears to re-instate the newlines properly and your text fields will be similar to how they were formatted in lastpass

 ## Notes